 - Skin changes – it can become dry or change in color

 You may tolerate oral chemotherapy exceptionally well, while others may not.
 Work with your doctor if you are not enduring the side effects well.
 The doctor will be able to adjust the treatment and provide other medications to help relieve the side effects.

-The way chemotherapy works vastly better than 30 years or even a decade ago.
-The doctors can use other therapies with it, to target the cancer directly, and even allow patients to take oral chemo so they can take it at home.
+The way chemotherapy works to kill cancer is vastly better than 30 years or even a decade ago.
+The doctors can use other therapies with it, to target cancer directly, and even allow patients to take oral chemo so they can take it at home.
 Survival rates have also improved over the past decade or two.
 Chemo can still cause side effects but not nearly as strong or as bad as they were in the 70s or 80s.